ittayd/hll-hive-udf/README.markdown

 An implementation of the HyperLogLog approximate cardinality estimation algorithm (as well as Linear Counting), as a Hive User-defined Aggregation Function (UDAF).

-Relies on [stream-lib](https://github.com/clearspring/stream-lib) for implementation of the relevant algorithms.
+Relies on Clearspring's [stream-lib](https://github.com/clearspring/stream-lib) for implementation of the relevant algorithms.

 See the [Wiki](https://github.com/junkumar/hive-udf/wiki) for usage instructions.